peteranton1/tracker-scala-springboot/README.md

-# Simple Scala Gradle Project
+# Tracker Scala Springboot

-In this project we build a simple scala application using gradle
+This project is an issue tracker system.

+Technologies used:

+* Scala
+* Gradle
+* Spring Boot

 ## Compile